This is a list of courses with the subject code IGPI. For more information, see Informatics (Graduate College) in the

 IGPI:5120 Regression Modeling and ANOVA in the Health Sciences 3 s.h.

 Continuation of BIOS:4120; correlation, simple and multiple linear regression, confounding, interactions, model selection, single and multiple factor ANOVA (analysis of variance) models, contrasts, multiple comparisons, nested and block designs; introduction to mixed models; for non-biostatistics majors.
-Offered spring semesters and summer sessions.
+Offered spring semesters.
 Prerequisites: BIOS:4120.
 Same as BIOS:5120, STAT:5610.

 IGPI:5199 Applied Statistics I 4 s.h.

 Descriptive statistics, basic inferential methods (confidence intervals, chi-square tests); linear models (regression and ANOVA models—specification and assumptions, fitting, diagnostics, selection, testing, interpretation); nonlinear models, logistic regression.
 Prerequisites: STAT:3101.
 Corequisites: STAT:4100 or STAT:5100.
 Requirements: facility with matrix algebra.
 Same as STAT:5200.

 IGPI:5206 Medical Imaging Physics 3 s.h.

 Physics and data acquisition techniques of major medical imaging modalities (X-ray, CT, MR, ultrasound, PET, SPECT); physical interactions of energy with living tissue; principles and methods for acquiring imaging data and subsequent image construction; how individual modalities influence image quality; MATLAB programming required.
 Second in a medical imaging sequence.
 Prerequisites: BME:2200 and BME:2210.
 Same as BME:5210, ECE:5470.

 IGPI:5211 Genes, Genomes, and the Human Condition Graduate Lecture 3 s.h.